newvivs/DNS/README.md

 Compile:

-Assuming lens and mysql++ is installed on the machine, I used the following
+Assuming ldns and mysql++ is installed on the machine, I used the following

 compiler options: